AmpersandJS/ampersand-collection/README.md

 ### models `collection.models`

 Raw access to the JavaScript array of models inside of the collection.
 Usually you'll want to use `get`, `at`, or the [proxied array methods](#ampersand-collection-proxied-es5-array-methods-9) to access model objects, but occasionally a direct reference to the array is desired.

+### comparator

+Comparator option lets you define how models within a given collection will be sorted.
+There're a few ways to declare your comparator:

+* Passing `false` will prevent sorting
+* Passing `string` will sort collection by a specific model attribute
+* Passing `function` will use native array sort function, which you can define with either 1 argument (each model one by one) or more, which lets you write custom compare functions with next 2 models as arguments

 ### proxied ES5 array methods (9)